sljuka/bizflow-graphql/README.md

 # bizflow-graphql

-This project is intended as a test backend for bizflow project.
+This project is intended as a test webapi for Bizflow project.

 ## Try it out